4. Paradis

 — When have you felt a moment when your heart went out to someone suffering an insult or acute need, or someone starved for attention, or to a cause crying out for help, but you let the feeling pass and moved on?
 When, on the other hand, have you responded and felt right about it?

 Surprises, questions, doubts, feelings, and sudden insights or spontaneous gestures make up the richness of our spiritual life.
-How we weigh them and respond to them defines our spirituality.
+How we weigh them and respond to them will define our spirituality.

 There are some very good and noble reasons to stay open to saying Yes.